-The identification of human remains after any mass fatality event is an essential process, but many challenges are often encountered.
+The identification of human remains after any mass fatality event is an essential process, but challenges are often encountered.
 Large natural disasters can destroy infrastructure [1], and heat from tropical climates accelerates decomposition of human remains, making it difficult to maintain sample integrity [2, 3].
 Therefore, the speed of collection and ease of storage are primary considerations for disaster victim identification (DVI) efforts.
-Typical laboratory storage methods like refrigeration or freezing may not be available and therefore it is necessary to identify reliable, cost-efficient methods that are robust enough to tolerate environmental conditions in which DVI scenarios may occur.
+Typical laboratory storage methods like refrigeration or freezing may not be available, and therefore it is necessary to identify reliable, cost-efficient methods that are robust enough to tolerate environmental conditions in which DVI scenarios may occur.

 Collection of biological material from decomposing bodies using swabs may prove easy, efficient, and amenable to storage in harsh conditions. microFLOQ[®] direct (Copan Italia, Bresica, Italy) swabs have been identified as a potential alternative for more rapid collection and processing of DNA in forensic and DVI situations [4].
 Direct PCR processing with microFLOQ[®] swabs have been compared to traditional methods, and were found to have similar or superior results for DNA sources like bloodstains and common casework samples [5, 6].
 The microFLOQ[®] fibers contain a lysing agent to aid in direct PCR and a desiccation agent in the cap for rapid drying and prolonged storage.
-The potential storage capability of swabs is useful in DVI scenarios as remains can be swabbed and retained at room temperature (RT) until processing.
 Direct amplification is a strategy commonly used with reference samples to reduce time and cost by eliminating extraction and quantification steps of DNA processing.
 Direct amplification kits are tolerant of higher DNA inputs and inhibitors [7, 8], and direct PCR is more efficient at utilizing the DNA collected than traditional extraction-based processing where approximately 50-90 percent of DNA can be lost during extraction [9].
 The inhibitors present in DVI-type samples may pose a challenge for direct amplification.
 Because of the potential inhibition challenges, both the Investigator 24Plex GO!
 Direct Amplification Kit (QIAGEN, Hilden, Germany) and the Investigator 24Plex QS Kit (QIAGEN) were chosen for their ability to monitor inhibition during STR amplification with their internal quality sensors.

 In this pilot study, Genetics 4N6FLOQSwabs[®] and microFLOQ[®] direct swabs (Copan Italia) were used to collect DNA from red muscle via an incision in the arm or leg of a decomposing human cadaver.
 Traditional DNA processing with the Genetics swabs was compared to a direct amplification strategy using the microFLOQ[®] swab coupled with the Investigator 24plex QS GO!
 Kit.
-All swabs were tested for their ability to collect and store DNA at RT.
+All swabs were tested for their ability to collect and store DNA at room temperature (RT).
 Direct amplification and traditional methods were compared to identify the most effective approach for DVI sample collection and processing.